CyVerse-learning-materials/container_camp_workshop_2018/docker/dockerintro.rst

 Here's a quick summary of the few basic commands we used in our Dockerfile.

-- FROM starts the Dockerfile.
+- **FROM** starts the Dockerfile.
 It is a requirement that the Dockerfile must start with the FROM command.
 Images are created in layers, which means you can use another image as the base image for your own.
 The FROM command defines your base layer.
 As arguments, it takes the name of the image.
-Optionally, you can add the Docker Cloud username of the maintainer and image version, in the format username/imagename:version.
+Optionally, you can add the Dockerhub username of the maintainer and image version, in the format username/imagename:version.

-- RUN is used to build up the Image you're creating.
+- **RUN** is used to build up the Image you're creating.
 For each RUN command, Docker will run the command then create a new layer of the image.
 This way you can roll back your image to previous states easily.
 The syntax for a RUN instruction is to place the full text of the shell command after the RUN (e.g., RUN mkdir /user/local/foo).
 This will automatically run in a /bin/sh shell.
 You can define a different shell like this: RUN /bin/bash -c 'mkdir /user/local/foo'

-- COPY copies local files into the container.
+- **COPY** copies local files into the container.

-- CMD defines the commands that will run on the Image at start-up.
+- **CMD** defines the commands that will run on the Image at start-up.
 Unlike a RUN, this does not create a new layer for the Image, but simply runs the command.
 There can only be one CMD per a Dockerfile/Image.
 If you need to run multiple commands, the best way to do that is to have the CMD run a script.
 CMD requires that you tell it where to run the command, unlike RUN.
 So example CMD commands would be:

 .. code-block:: bash